 For all of its local history, Abilene’s biggest claim to fame is as the hometown of President Dwight D. Eisenhower.
 And by all accounts, Ike liked Abilene, too.
 He’s even quoted saying, “The proudest thing I can claim is that I’m from Abilene.”

 Today visitors can learn about the 34th president’s life and legacy at the Eisenhower Presidential Library and Museum.
 If you like Ike, this is definitely the place to be.

 There are a number of buildings located on the grounds of the museum site, including Eisenhower’s boyhood home.
 Guided tours of the home begin every 15 minutes and are included with admission to the historic site.
-After watching a 23-minute introductory film about his life and legacy, head to the Eisenhower home to see where the family lived for almost 50 years.
+Watch a 23-minute introductory film about his life and legacy.
+Then head to the Eisenhower home to see where the family lived for almost 50 years.

 It’s crazy to imagine that at one time nine people lived inside the small six-room home.
 David and Ida Eisenhower, along with their six sons and their grandfather, Jacob Eisenhower, spent their days in the cozy two-story home.
 Located on its original site, Ida Eisenhower lived in the home until she passed away in 1946.
 As a result, much of the decor and furniture is original to the Eisenhower family.

-Since it was an exceptionally rainy morning I skipped the walk to Eisenhower’s final resting place and headed to the presidential library.
+Next, head to the fully renovated museum where you’ll learn about all about Eisenhowers and their legacy in Abilene but also globally.
 Of all the artifacts, I enjoyed seeing Eisenhower’s campaign materials most.
 From comic books to poodle skirts to “I like Ike” buttons in dozens of languages, it was fascinating to see the memorabilia that helped get Eisenhower elected.